rollstudio/WP-Instaroll/README.markdown

 1. possibility of scheduling automatic post creation from Instagram photos (from user stream, tag stream or both)

-2. (yet to be implemented) possibility of choosing the category to publish Instagram based posts to
+2. possibility of choosing the category to publish Instagram based posts to

+3. photo selection panel visualization optimized for smaller screens

+4. minor fixes and improvements

 Installation
 ------------